mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 sum : = s + i // invalid operation - mismatched types
 ```

-The `type` keyword is most often used to define a type for struct, slice, map, or function.
+The `type` keyword is most often used to define a type for a
+struct, slice type, map type, interface, or function signature.

 ### Structs

+GRONK
 A struct is a collection of fields defined with the `struct` keyword.
 Field values can have any type,
 including other structs nested to any depth.